 Whipped creams are widely used for cooking in households and in the catering sector, especially for desserts and cake decorations.

-There are several advantages of using imitation whipping cream compared to dairy whipping cream:
+There are several advantages of using non-dairy whipping cream compared to dairy whipping cream:

 - Imitation whipping creams are less sensible to overwhipping and consequently more flexible in use

-- Higher overrun can be obtained with imitation whipping cream compared to dairy whipping cream resulting in improved cost in use calculation
+- Higher overrun can be obtained with non-dairy whipping cream compared to dairy whipping cream resulting in improved cost in use calculation

 - Vegetable fat is lower priced than butterfat also resulting in better cost in use calculation

 - Even though dairy proteins are commonly used in the production of imitation whipping cream it is possible to produce 100% vegetable products avoiding allergens and supporting veganism.

 Imitation whipping cream is a liquid oil in water emulsion, which is whipped into a stable foam.
 The foam is air bubbles dispersed in the serum phase stabilized by destabilized fat.

 Imitation whipping cream normally contains vegetable fat, milk proteins, sweeteners, water and emulsifiers and stabilisers.
 The milk protein is often sodium caseinate as whey proteins tend to induce agglomeration in the liquid cream during storage.
 As the fatty acid composition of the vegetable fat influence the viscosity of the liquid cream as well as the foam structure, firmness end eating properties, the manufacturer must ensure that the fat chosen is suitable for the application.
 Likewise, the choice of emulsifier and stabiliser has great importance for the quality of the cream.
 Emulsifiers and stabilisers are important in the formation of a stable liquid emulsion and in the whipping process for the formation of a stable foam with a high overrun.
 This will be described in more detail below.